kudashevs/php-8-new-features/README.md

 ## New features in PHP 8

 ### Named arguments
 PHP 8 allows us to pass names for arguments to functions and methods calls.
-It allows us to provide only required parameters in any order we like and skip optional parameters.
+It allows us to provide only the required parameters in any order we like and skip optional parameters.

 Additional information: